Sleep for Science

 What Summer Research Fellows Do

 Our lab is involved with several projects that research apprentices may work on throughout the summer.
-As noted above, the primary research projects in the summer of 2024 include: including (1) DASH, a study on sleep-health disparities in urban children with asthma; (2) Sleep & Learn, a project examining impact of sleep restriction on learning and brain function in children; (3) ARTS, a project looking at sleep and circadian rhythms in children with a family history of Alzheimer’s Disease; (4) CPS, a project to validate new wearable technology; (5) PROUD, a project that focuses on how sleep and circadian rhythms affect people who are receiving medical treatment for Opioid Use Disorder.
-Several of these projects include assessments that necessitate apprentice involvement around the clock (i.e., day AND night).
+As noted above, the primary research projects in the summer of 2025 include: including (1) SCOUT, a project that focuses on how sleep and circadian rhythms affect people who are receiving medical treatment for Opioid Use Disorder.
+Several of these projects include assessments that necessitate apprentice involvement around the clock (i.e., day AND night); (2) ARTS, a project looking at sleep and circadian rhythms in children with a family history of Alzheimer’s Disease; (3) CPS, a project to evaluate new wearable technology.

 Research apprentices carry out multiple facets of data collection (electrode application, working one-on-one with research participants for forms/tests administration), data reduction, data entry, and error checking.